aspose-email/Aspose.Email-Products/email/en/net/viewer/vcf/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Load VCF file in an instance of MailMessage via Load method
+1. Load VCF file using MapiContact.FromVCard
+1. Create MemoryStream Object
+1. Call MapiContact Save method and pass the MemoryStream object and ContactSaveFormat.Msg as parameters
+1. Load the MemoryStream using MapiMessage.Load
+1. Create MailConversionOptions object and pass it to msg.ToMailMessage as parameter
+1. Create HtmlSaveOptions object to prepare the relevant HTML options
-1. Call the MailMessage.Save method to save VCF in HTML format
+1. Call the MailMessage Save method with html file path and save options as parameters
-1. Call Process.Start with path to resultant HTML to load VCF content in default browser

 {{% /blocks/products/pf/agp/feature-section-col %}}